shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-monitor-device.md

 <properties
-   pageTitle="Supervisión del dispositivo StorSimple | Microsoft Azure" description="Se describe cómo usar el servicio StorSimple Manager para supervisar el rendimiento de E/S, la utilización de la capacidad, la capacidad de proceso de la red y rendimiento del dispositivo." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Monitor your StorSimple device | Microsoft Azure" description="Describes how to use the StorSimple Manager service to monitor I/O performance, capacity utilization, network throughput, and device performance." services="storsimple" documentationCenter="NA" authors="alkohli"